-It’s time reimagine our family dynamic and rewrite the stories of our future together, again.
+It’s time to reimagine our family dynamic and rewrite the stories of our future together, again.
 There’s so much I would love to see different and with that a lot to review and re-work.
 What kind of relationship do I want to continue building with my children?
 How can I ensure they will experience happiness, bodily and mental health, academic and career success, and relational fulfillment?
 This question beseeches me to review my relationship with obedience.

 I imagine scores of people can relate to my story.
 The story of respect.
 But it’s not quite respect and you’ll see why.

 It has been and still is a DEEP unraveling for me – differentiating respect and obedience.
 I find myself challenged to undo the habits of expected obedience with punishment.
-The pattern of harshly expecting of myself without grace or self-love, the idea that I must suffer continues to play in the record of my behavior and has, at time, grievously become a demand on my own children.
+The pattern of harshly expecting of myself without grace or self-love, the idea that I must suffer continues to play in the record of my behavior and has, at times, grievously become a demand on my own children.

 As a person who chooses to live consciously, this unraveling is unsettling.
 A healthy one.
 It pushes me against sharp edges; the edges I desire to mold into a safe container for myself and my family.
 If I do not stop to notice the discomfort, I can easily fold back into the familiar yet painful reality of dysfunction, co-dependency and need for control.
 If I do not stop to notice, I deny and sabotage a very impressive truth – noticing IS progress.
 There’s room for celebration, though, the inner critic will scream, “you’re not fast enough, you’re not good enough, you’re not doing enough, you’re not doing it right!”